outdoorbits/little-backup-box/README.md

 <a href="#installation"><b>Jump to installation instructions</b></a>
 <h2>About</h2>
+Little Backup Box turns a Raspberry Pi into a powerful, mobile backup and media management hub - ideal for photographers, travelers, and professionals working on the go.

+It can automatically back up files from cameras, smartphones, and storage devices to local drives, or a wide range of cloud services - including Google Drive, Dropbox, OneDrive, Nextcloud, WebDAV, and many others.
+Acting as a central hub, Little Backup Box aggregates media from multiple sources and can automatically forward them for further processing, archiving, or publishing.

+For remote and secure workflows, Little Backup Box supports VPN integration, allowing cloud synchronization and management through encrypted connections - ideal when operating over public or mobile networks.

+Through its responsive web interface, users can view, rate, and filter backed-up photos and videos directly on the device.
+Selected media can then be automatically uploaded to the cloud or shared on social networks, enabling efficient and flexible media handling anywhere.

+Little Backup Box is designed to operate autonomously and efficiently - no external computer required - making it a versatile solution for travel, field work, and event photography workflows.

 Depending on your needs and options, little-backup-box can be operated in a simple housing, with a display (possibly with buttons for the display menu) or even with a touchscreen. <br />
 Thanks to the web interface, functionality is fully guaranteed in any case.<br /><br />
 <img src="https://raw.githubusercontent.com/outdoorbits/media/main/little-backup-box/lbb-orange.jpg"  align="left" title="Little Backup Box in its 3D printed case"><BR CLEAR="all">